devlaming/mgreml/README.md

 | Some pheno 110 | environment factor 8 | -0.416 |
 | Some pheno 110 | environment factor 9 | 0.360 |

-The file `full.coeff.var.out` contains a 110-by-110 matrix representing the sampling covariance matrix of those estimates.
+The file `full.coeff.var.out` contains a 110-by-110 matrix representing the covariance matrix of those estimates.

-Similarly, `mgreml` can also return the estimated variance components (again either based on some structural model, or just the saturated model), including the sampling covariance matrix of those estimated variance components.
+Similarly, `mgreml` can also return the estimated variance components (again either based on some structural model, or just the saturated model), including the covariance matrix of those estimated variance components.
 To get these results, use the `--variance-components` option.
 E.g. the command

 ```
 python ./mgreml --grm ./tutorial/data --pheno ./tutorial/pheno.txt \